Skip to content

 Do you ever wonder why your skin becomes sensitive in the winter?
 Or why your skin breaks out in the heat?
 How about why you develop skin rash or rosacea after applying perfumes or skincare?

 Genetic variations found in key genes can be responsible for the production of excessive inflammation.
-Often subtle, the signs include skin sensitivity, redness
+Often subtle, the signs include skin sensitivity, redness and irritation.

 The role of genetics